noamzuck/d-base/README.md

 | `id`       | string  | _Optional._ "a1b2c3d4" |

 ### find
-Finds a subject in the database.
+The function finds content in the database.

 | Parameter  | Type          | Example     |
 |------------|---------------|-------------|